 Sarchu @ 14,000 feet is a high altitude destination in itself.
 The altitude, strange yet beautiful surroundings and mild AMS kept us awake the whole night at Sarchu.
 Even the sun did not miss out on the beauty of this wonderful place and was up at about 4.30 AM!

 We were ready for the second day’s experience by 6 AM.
-We will take you through a spectacular drive through mountains through these pictures.
+We will take you through this spectacular drive on day two on Manali to Leh road through mountains through these pictures.

 Please click on the pictures to see them in larger size.

 As we leave Sarchu, Tsarap Chu river gives us company.
 We drive along side the river.
 We cross the river which has created canyon like structures all along its course.

 The road and landscape turn barren and desert like with snow capped peaks at distance.
 We see the canyon like structures which are nothing but wind weathered sand dunes

 Pang is the last habitat of Army establishment you see till you reach the outskirts of Leh